List of awards and nominations received by Black Mirror

 Black Mirror is a British science fiction anthology series created by Charlie Brooker.
-From 2011 to 2013, the first two series aired on British network Channel 4, as did the special "White Christmas" (2014); the following four series were released on the American streaming platform Netflix from 2016 to 2023.
-There are twenty-seven episodes in the show's first six series, and an additional interactive film Bandersnatch (2019).
+From 2011 to 2013, the first two series aired on British network Channel 4, as did the special "White Christmas" (2014); the following five series were released on the American streaming platform Netflix from 2016 to 2025.
+There are thirty-three episodes in the show's first seven series, and an additional interactive film Bandersnatch (2019).
 Inspired by The Twilight Zone, each episode of Black Mirror is standalone and explores the common theme of technology and its side-effects.

 Black Mirror has received positive reception from critics (Note: On Rotten Tomatoes, series 1 received a 97% rating, series 2 received an 86% rating and "White Christmas" received a 93% rating.
 Series 3 holds an 86% rating on Rotten Tomatoes and a score of 82 on Metacritic; series 4 holds an 84% rating on Rotten Tomatoes and a score of 72 on Metacritic.
 Bandersnatch holds a 72% rating on Rotten Tomatoes and a score of 61 on Metacritic.
 Series 5 holds a rating of 68% on Rotten Tomatoes and a score of 66 on Metacritic.) and has been nominated for ninety-nine awards, winning twenty-nine of them.
 The most acclaimed episodes are "USS Callister", which won four Emmy Awards, and "San Junipero", which won two.
 Additionally, the interactive film Black Mirror: Bandersnatch won two Emmy Awards.
 As actors rarely appear in more than one episode, the only people to receive multiple awards for their work on the show are writer Charlie Brooker, who has won seven, and executive producer Annabel Jones, who has won four.
 The series has been nominated for twenty-four British Academy Television Awards, winning four, and fifteen Emmy Awards, winning nine.